DKenefake/SmallPRNG/README.md

 # SmallPRNG
 A small header only library for swapping prng implementations using templates.
 This is a fast library, as the swappable prngs implementations are defined at compile time there is not overhead at program runtime.
-The xorshift128+ implemntation included generates ~1 sample per ns on a 4.5Ghz 8600k.
+The xorshift128+ implementation included generates ~1 sample per ns on a 4.5Ghz 8600k.

 # Example of use

-In the case that the included prng implementations are not suitble for your application, you can inject your own prng into the library.
+In the case that the included prng implementations are not suitable for your application, you can inject your own prng into the library with no performance penalty.

-Here we are going to show an example of making a prng based on xorshift64.
+We are going to show an example of making a prng based on xorshift64.

 Included in the library is a templated struct that acts as the state for all prng implementations.

 ```C++
 auto s = prng_state<N>()